-> Abdominal muscles tension by bending.
-Put your thumbs under your baby’s the arms, but carefully support his neck and head with the other fingers.
+Abdominal muscles tension by bending.
+Put your thumbs under your baby’s arms, but carefully support his neck and head with the other fingers.
 Lean baby’s feet against your tummy.
 Gently raise your hands up in an upright position (set your elbows against the table) and slowly lower the baby on his back.
 Repeat the exercise 4-5 times, and stop before your baby gets tired and distracted.
 During the exercise make sure that your baby strains his abdominal muscles

 The exercise trains baby’s muscle for sitting, actively develops muscles of the abdomen and the chest, strengthens the spinal flexors and develops the hip joints and buttock muscles.